mighty-gerbils/gerbil-gambit/README.md

   but we'll get to it eventually.
 - stdlib external foreign deps don't work yet; that should be easy to fix by fishing the necessary cc and ld options from the stdlib build-spec.

-- MacOS build might be a bit of a problem with the dependencies from homebrew;
-  we normally build Gerbil for the Mac with homebrew and a Mac expert user should help with this.
+**Note** I have only tested this on Linux.
+MacOS build might be a bit of a problem with the foreign external dependencies; we normally build Gerbil for the Mac with homebrew and a Mac expert user should help with this.

 ## Demo